aeither/oxwell-ai/INFO.md

 get quotes for swapping 1 mnt for eth on mantle

 Bridge from chain Base for 10000000000000 of token 0x0000000000000000000000000000000000000000 to 0x0000000000000000000000000000000000000000 to bsc

+More Natural Queries

+get quotes for swapping native token MNT for WETH on Mantle